flexsant/GifTastic/README.md

 - GitHub - hosts repository that can be deployed to GitHub Pages

 ## Summary
 This application allows the user to dynamically place new buttons on the browser.
-Once buttons have been dsiplayed user can click button to generate a list of 25 top rated gifs taken from GIPHYs API.
+Once buttons have been dsiplayed user can click button to generate a list of 25 top rated gifs, with a PG-13 rating, taken from GIPHYs API.

 ## Code Snippet
 '''JQuery